A stay at Kesgrave Hall

 There was far more to Kesgrave Hall than I’d expected.
-Having just come from its sister hotel, Maison Talbooth, a luxurious, refined, relaxed country house with outdoor pool and 12 beautifully designed rooms, I wasn’t sure whether the 23-room Grade II-listed Kesgrave Hall would be on similar lines or be something far grander.
+Having just come from its sister hotel, Talbooth House, a luxurious, refined, relaxed country house with outdoor pool and 12 beautifully designed rooms, I wasn’t sure whether the 23-room Grade II-listed Kesgrave Hall would be on similar lines or be something far grander.

 It turned out to be neither: instead it was a mixture of several styles which blended together to make a very different hotel experience.
 It was a wonderfully relaxed place to stay, with the bustling lounge, bar and restaurant built along ‘shabby-chic’ lines in the manner of The Pig hotel chain, all bare floorboards, Chesterfield sofas, Union Jack cushions and playing card picture frames and a focus on local ale and artisan gin.

 Medieval charm with a modern twist at The Swan Lavenham, Suffolk

 Michelin potential at The Angel Inn, Stoke-by-Nayland, Suffolk

 A unique stay at Rectory Manor hotel, Lavenham